The Los Angeles Times Makeover

 This feature is anchored at the top of latimes.com, providing a photo-centric, section-level way to discover new content.

 Introduces a way to seamlessly path users from one section or piece of content to the next.
-Section fronts and article pages are anchored by a row of thumbnails, allowing readers an easy way to discover additional content.
+Section fronts and article pages are anchored by a row of thumbnails, allowing readers to easily discover additional content.

 The homepage and all section fronts were designed in a flexible format to accommodate the ever-changing flow of news.
 No page looks like a static template, and content can be promoted in ways that reinforce its value.
 In other words, the visual treatment of the story matches its editorial importance.

-Each article page is an ecosystem, bringing stories to life with related video, photos and story links embedded within, as well as slide-out panels to offer further content discovery and commenting.
-The design recognizes how readers search for news by treating article pages as entry points as valuable as the homepage.
+Each article page is an ecosystem, bringing stories to life with related video, photos, and story links embedded within—as well as slide-out panels to offer further content discovery and commenting.
+The design recognizes how readers search for news by treating article pages as entry points that are as valuable as the homepage.

 The new latimes.com is one of the world’s largest responsive news websites ever built.
 This means that all readers on all devices and screen sizes get the same world-class experience.

-It’s a visually striking, bold new design that disrupts the traditional page grid and highlights LA Times' marquee journalism, eliminates clutter and puts the focus on its unique voices and multimedia.
+It’s a bold and visually-striking new design that disrupts the traditional page grid and highlights LA Times' marquee journalism.
+By eliminating clutter, the site puts the focus on its unique voices and multimedia.

-latimes.com has now introduced a new standard for digital news delivery.
-It is a rich, dynamic showcase for storytelling in all its forms and an exceptional platform for advertisers.
+Latimes.com has now introduced a new standard for digital news delivery.
+It's a rich, dynamic showcase for storytelling in all its forms and an exceptional platform for advertisers.